 Don’t do it (unless you want to piss people off).

-Taken from Affiliate Summit presentation by Rebecca Kelley @rebeccakelley
+These ideas are based on an Affiliate Summit presentation by Rebecca Kelley @rebeccakelley

 Nice post, great list.
 I am wondering if you left off something from that list, though.